bistro-its-berkeley/BISTRO-Starter-Kit/docs/What_and_how_to_submit?.md

 # How to submit?

-Once you have found your best input-combination send the following documents to sid.feygin@berkeley.edu:
+Once you have found your best input-combination, send the following documents to sid.feygin@berkeley.edu:

 * A **zip. version of your best output folder**
 * A **brief explanation on your methodology** (.doc): how did you solve the optimization problem, what did you try, is there some room for improvement?